-- 1. Some articles in Division 1.3 are permitted on cargo aircraft, when the articles are for life-saving purposes (e.g. Flares, aerial, UN 0093). - 2.
-The quantity permitted will always be according to Packing Instruction 210 in the Supplement [Note: possibly to become PI 200 in the Supplement].

-- 3. Reduced quantities apply to specific substances such as chlorosilanes, nitroglycerin solution in alcohol and nitrocellulose.
-Substances for which specific quantity limits or packaging types apply are assigned to non-standard packing instructions are identified in Table 4 5.
+- 1. Some articles in Division 1.3 are permitted on cargo aircraft, when the articles are for life-saving purposes (eg: Flares, aerial, UN 0093). - 2.
+The quantity permitted will always be according to Packing Instruction 210 in the Supplement [Note: possibly to become PI 200 in the Supplement]. - 3.
+Reduced quantities apply to specific substances such as chlorosilanes, nitroglycerin solution in alcohol and nitrocellulose.
+Substances for which specific quantity limits or packaging types apply are assigned to non-standard packing instructions are identified in Table 4.
 This table identifies the packing instructions assigned to each class/division by packing group, if applicable, for passenger aircraft and cargo aircraft only. - 4.
 Quantity varies depending on the sensitivity of the explosive form. - 5.
 Forbidden self-reactive substances and organic peroxides, see 3.2.4 (b) above. - 6.
 See paragraph 3.2.4 above. - 7.
 Not all dangerous goods in Class 9 are permitted in air transport.
-Those forbidden are UN 2212, UN 2216, UN 3257, UN 3258, UN 3359, UN 3509, UN 3536 and UN 3548 (note, permitted by Special Provision A224 with limitations). - 8.
-The panel agreed with effect the 2011-2012 Instructions to permit solid environmentally hazardous substances (UN 3077) only, to be shipped in intermediate bulk containers (IBC) up to a maximum net quantity of 1 000 kg.
+Those forbidden are UN 3256, UN 3257, UN 3258 - 8.
+The Panel agreed with effect the 2011-2012 Instructions to permit solid environmentally hazardous substances (UN 3077) only, to be shipped in intermediate bulk containers (IBC) up to a maximum net quantity of 1 000 kg.
 This decision resulted from the fact that solid environmentally hazardous substances present minimal risk in air transport.